bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/30_scenario_walkthrough/_index.md

 ---
-title: "Scenario Introduction"
+title: "Scenario introduction"
 chapter: false
 weight: 9
 pre: "<b>3 </b>"
 ---

-## The Scenario
+## The scenario

 Your workshop drops you into an example development team, at the start of their journey through the DevSecOps world.